 - the left side of the open window, select Zoom

 - Then, on the right, check Use keyboard shortcuts to zoom si Use modifier keys to scroll gesture with zoom (This allows the use zoom with a mouse or trackpad)

 - to display increased content of a portion of the screen right next to the mouse pointer in the right click on the Zoom Style Picture-in-picture

 A quicker way to access option Zoom in OS X is to use key combinations Command + Option + F5.
 This shortcut will open a Accessibility panel summary, where you can activate options the use of zoom using the keypad or trakpad community.

-IT Tips - Windows, Mac OS X, Linux & Mobile - How can we use zoom only on certain portions of the screen in OS X
+STEALTH SETTINGS - How to use zoom to magnify only parts of the screen in OS X